PauliusMacernis/KnowledgeBase/README.md

 ### Security
  - What is the difference between authorization and authentication?
  - What is the difference between authorization and ACL?
+ - What is challenge-response authentication mechanism (CRAM)?
+ - What is Security Support Provider Interface (SSPI)
+ - What is Trusted Authentication?
+ - What is Kerberos (protocol) about?

 ### HTML
  - Is there any difference between `HTML5` and `HTML 5` (see the space in between)?